pebblesandweeds/gpu_matmul/docs/source/gpu_matmul_blog.rst

 .. admonition:: Highlights

  Matrix multiplication is the core operation behind deep learning, driving computations in neural networks for training and inference.
-This blog post demonstrates how AMD's rocBLAS library can be used in C to achieve matrix multiplication performance comparable to PyTorch’s implementation, leveraging low-level control for efficient use of AMD GPUs.
+This blog post demonstrates how AMD's rocBLAS library can be used in C to achieve matrix multiplication performance comparable to PyTorch's implementation, leveraging low-level control for efficient use of AMD GPUs.

- - **Baseline with Pytorch**: **~37 TFLOPS**, using `this implementation <https://github.com/pebblesandweeds/gpu_matmul/blob/main/pytorch/pytorch_matmul.py>`_ for comparison with our C code.
+ - **PyTorch Baseline**: Achieves **~37 TFLOPS** using `this simple code <https://github.com/pebblesandweeds/gpu_matmul/blob/main/pytorch/pytorch_matmul.py>`_.
+PyTorch's high-level API (``torch.matmul``) abstracts the underlying rocBLAS operations, providing ease of use without sacrificing performance on AMD GPUs.

- - **Custom rocBLAS implementation in C**: **~37 TFLOPS**, leveraging `rocBLAS  and custom C code. <https://github.com/pebblesandweeds/gpu_matmul/blob/main/c/src/matrix_operations.c>`_
+ - **Custom rocBLAS in C**: Matches PyTorch at **~37 TFLOPS** with `this C implementation <https://github.com/pebblesandweeds/gpu_matmul/blob/main/c/src/matrix_operations.c>`_.
+By directly calling ``rocblas_sgemm()``, it offers fine-grained control and optimization potential while maintaining top-tier performance.

- These results confirm that a well-optimized C implementation with rocBLAS can rival PyTorch’s performance while offering the flexibility of lower-level code.
+ These results demonstrate that C with rocBLAS can achieve performance on par with PyTorch, while offering developers a more intimate connection to the GPU hardware.
+By working with rocBLAS, programmers gain valuable insights into GPU computing that high-level frameworks like PyTorch abstract away.
+This approach not only matches the speed of PyTorch but also serves as a stepping stone towards even lower-level GPU programming, such as writing custom HIP kernels.
+Thus, C with rocBLAS provides a powerful middle ground - delivering top-tier performance while introducing developers to the intricacies of GPU programming.

  Get all of the code `in this repo <https://github.com/pebblesandweeds/gpu_matmul>`_.

 Introduction
 ------------